 Buying fabric in large quantities also allows you to increase your production numbers, save fabrics for future seasons, and meet the minimum order quantity (MOQ) that most fabric manufacturers require.
 If you’re a new designer looking to produce high-quality garments, buying from wholesale suppliers may be a feasible way to afford the overhead of purchasing expensive fabrics.

-There are different types of fabric suppliers defined by how they operate, their fabric quality, and their order requirements.
+Different types of fabric suppliers are defined by how they operate, their fabric quality, and their order requirements.
 Common types of suppliers include:

 - Converter: This is the consignment store of fabric suppliers.
 They acquire unfinished goods from fabric mills and proceed to finish them by dying, printing, or washing the fabrics before reselling them.
 Converters have low minimums compared to fabric mills — they sometimes allow orders in the hundreds rather than thousands of yards.